Table of Contents

 - Keep your knees behind your toes when squatting up or down.

 - Don’t have a box?
-Use a bench.
+Use a weight bench.
 Although not ideal, a bench can be an effective alternative piece of equipment.
 You simply squat down onto one of the ends of a flat bench.
 Just make sure it’s an appropriate height for you, and that it’s stable so it doesn’t tip down under the load.

 Is This Exercise Right for You?